articles

 Author

-In February 2014, one of my former co-workers who just had a baby girl stops me in my tracks: “Let me see your belly.”
+In February 2014, one of my former co-workers, who had just had a baby girl, stops me in my tracks: “Let me see your belly.”

 After looking at it, she concludes: “It’s really big.
 You’re wearing quite sexy clothes.
 You should wear more layers.”

-She says this on a sunny day with 21°C that reminds me of spring, on which I am wearing cotton tights, warm winter boots, an undershirt, a dress and a long-sleeved cotton shirt (and this is only what I’m wearing when I’m inside).
-The same day, a few of the other female co-workers have remarked on how little my belly still is.
+She says this on a sunny day with 21°C, which reminds me of spring, while I am wearing cotton tights, warm winter boots, an undershirt, a dress, and a long-sleeved cotton shirt (and this is only what I’m wearing indoors).
+The same day, a few of the other female co-workers have remarked on how small my belly still is.

-After telling her that I’m sweating already, she goes on: “You should have a baby boy.
-Boys do look more like their mothers than their fathers and since your husband isn’t that handsome…”
+After telling her that I’m already sweating, she goes on: “You should have a baby boy.
+Boys do look more like their mothers than their fathers, and since your husband isn’t that handsome…”

-I tell her: “I’ve heard that before – that supposedly boys look more like their mother, while girls look more like their father.
-We’re 8 brothers and sisters and I can’t say that I see evidence of that belief in our looks.”
+I tell her: “I’ve heard that before—that supposedly boys look more like their mothers, while girls look more like their fathers.
+We’re 8 brothers and sisters, and I can’t say that I see evidence of that belief in our looks.”

 Have you ever heard anything like this?

-Explanation: Traditionally, in Chinese families boys are expected to support parents in old age, while girls were marrying out of their original family and were considered part of their husband’s family once married.
-Nowadays, the belief that only boys can support their parents in old age is still quite common in many rural areas and although this kind of view is getting rarer in larger cities, there are still many parents (and grandparents) who wish for a “male heir”.
-This, the one-child policy and the fact that many abortions in China are gender-specific, is the reason why it is not legal for Chinese doctors to determine a child’s sex before birth.
-It’s not legally allowed – but this doesn’t mean that it doesn’t happen: According to my former co-worker who did determine the baby’s sex before giving birth, it cost them 2000 Yuan (about 241 EUR or 330 USD) to find a doctor willing to determine their baby’s sex here in Shenzhen.
+Traditionally, in Chinese families, boys are expected to support their parents in old age, while girls marry out of their original family and become part of their husband’s family once married.
+Nowadays, the belief that only boys can support their parents in old age is still quite common in many rural areas, and although this view is becoming rarer in larger cities, many parents (and grandparents) still wish for a “male heir.”
+This, along with the one-child policy and the fact that many abortions in China are gender-specific, is why it is illegal for Chinese doctors to determine a child’s sex before birth.
+It’s not legally allowed—but that doesn’t mean it doesn’t happen.
+According to my former co-worker, who did determine the baby’s sex before giving birth, it cost them 2000 Yuan (about 241 EUR or 330 USD) to find a doctor willing to determine their baby’s sex here in Shenzhen.